gitter-badger/geekhub/CONTRIBUTING.md

 ## Requesting New Features

 1. Do not submit a feature request on GitHub; all feature requests on GitHub will be closed.
-Instead, visit the **[Geekhub meta forum, features category](http://geekhub.io)**, and search this list for similar feature requests.
+Instead, visit the **[geekhub features forum](http://features.geekhub.io)**, and search this list for similar feature requests.
 It's possible somebody has already asked for this feature or provided a pull request that we're still discussing.

 2. Provide a clear and detailed explanation of the feature you want and why it's important to add.
 The feature must apply to a wide array of users of Geekhub; for smaller, more targeted "one-off" features, you might consider writing a plugin for Geekhub.
 You may also want to provide us with some advance documentation on the feature, which will help the community to better understand where it will fit.